How to Make Saving Money Part of Your Family's Budget

 Pay Yourself First

-> I’m not gonna lie, this takes an extreme amount of discipline.
-Most of us pay bills right out of the gate, especially if we’re barely getting by.
-But even if you start with a very small amount, it’s helping you to form the habit of paying yourself first.
+This can take alot of discipline for many.
+Most of us pay bills right out of the gate, especially if we're barely getting by.
+But even if you start with a very small amount, it's helping you to form the habit of paying yourself first.
 Every little bit helps and will add up in the long run.

-> We typically try saving money every year at tax season.
+We typically try saving money every year at tax season.
 As we're planning out what to do with our extra funds, it's always bills, savings, and then hopefully a little left over for fun!

 There's nothing like a budget to show you where you can cut back and save more.
 Review all those optional expenses – cable, eating out, phone apps, whatever – and see where you can trim unnecessary expenditures.
 (I recommend using a budget planner to keep track of everything.)

 Then move that money over into savings.
 Now I'm not advocating cutting off everything, only you can decide which expenses are necessary, not necessary but nice to have, or something you can live without.

 You might even consider just a temporary cut back, giving up certain extras for a limited amount of time so you can get your savings started.

 Split the Costs

 When it comes to involving your kids in the family budget, include them in expenses, too.
 Various lessons, sports and extracurricular activities can cost a lot of money.